Who Is Scheana Marie’s New Boyfriend? ‘Vanderpump Rules’ Star Is Dating Actor Robert Parks Valletta

 “[Robert Parks-Valletta] is fun and adventurous, and he makes me laugh.
 I feel like we’re equals.
 He owns a production company and has a new show coming out,” Scheana Marie added of the actor.

-Scheana Marie and Robert Parks-Valletta have embarked on a whirlwind romance and at the end of last month, they seemingly confirmed that things between them were quite serious when Parks-Valletta accompanied Scheana Marie and her family on a trip to Hawaii for the birthday celebration of her dad.
+Scheana Marie and Robert Parks-Valletta have embarked on a whirlwind romance, and at the end of last month, they seemingly confirmed that things between them were quite serious when Parks-Valletta accompanied Scheana Marie and her family on a trip to Hawaii for the birthday celebration of her dad.

-Scheana Marie and Mike Shay exposed their relationship to cameras throughout the five-season run of Vanderpump Rules and even showcased their August 2014 wedding on the series.
+Scheana Marie and Mike Shay exposed their relationship to cameras throughout the five-season run of Vanderpump Rules and even showcased their August 2014 wedding in the series.
 Then, during Season 4 of the reality series, their marriage appeared to show signs of cracks as Scheana Marie opened up about Mike Shay’s use of prescription drugs and heavy drinking.

-In the months that followed the shocking reveal, Scheana Marie and Mike Shay were able to get their marriage to a better place but just one year later, they found themselves back in the same boat and during the Season 5 finale, they called it quits after just two years of marriage.
+In the months that followed the shocking reveal, Scheana Marie and Mike Shay were able to get their marriage to a better place, but just one year later, they found themselves back in the same boat and during the Season 5 finale, they called it quits after just two years of marriage.

 Although Scheana Marie claimed just weeks ago that she and Robert Parks-Valletta were taking things slow months into their romance, she has since addressed her potentially upcoming wedding, claiming that after marrying Mike Shay in a “princess wedding,” she prefers her second wedding take place on a beach.